elkhorn-heavy/walkthroughs/overthewire/natas/level_11.md

 ## Key Takeaways

 - It's important to never trust user input
+- It's dangerous to allow user input in commands that execute shell commands
 - Input filters have to catch every malicious character - it is better to use a list of characters that are safe, rather than try to find every unsafe character
-- The source code isn't usually available, but entering special characters might produce output that indicates a possible vulnerability

 ## Beyond the Challenge

 It's always a good idea to think about other solutions.
-However, this filter is pretty good!
+However, even though this filter is flawed, it does prevent most attacks.